rfahmi/milo/README.md

 - `src/helpers.js` – configuration, database access, Gemini and Discord
   helpers.
-- `src/index.js` – Express server that handles slash commands.
+- `src/index.js` – Express server that handles slash commands and starts the Gateway client.
+- `src/gateway.js` – Discord Gateway client for real-time message
+  processing.
-- `src/cron_process_messages.js` – CLI script to poll Discord
+- `src/cron_process_messages.js` – legacy CLI script (can be used for manual batch processing).
-  messages and log receipts.
 - `init_db.js` – one‑time script to create tables when using SQLite.
 - `init_db_universal.js` – drop and recreate tables for SQLite or PostgreSQL.